 Other than the specific requirements contained in Section 23.001 et seq. and Rule 756 et seq., partition cases are governed by the same rules and procedures as other civil cases, including entitlement to a jury trial.
 All parties with an interest in the property must be joined in the litigation.

-If objections are filed, the court must hold what is effectively a second trial on the objections.
+If objections are filed, the case goes back to the initial court which must then hold what is effectively a second trial on the objections.
 The court then enters a judgment that may be appealed as in other civil cases, but the appellate court is directed by Rule 781 to give preference on its docket to an appeal of a partition judgment.

-Although a partition action does not generally contemplate monetary damages (except in the event of waste to the property), auxiliary relief such as an accounting for rents and profits may be requested.
+Although a partition action does not generally contemplate monetary damages (except in the event of waste to the property by a co-owner), auxiliary relief such as an accounting for rents and profits may be requested.
 Contribution and reimbursement issues may also arise as to taxes paid, improvements made, and expenses incurred in connection with the property.

 Costs in a partition action are paid by each party pro rata according to the value of that party’s partitioned share.
 However, the considerable expense and delay involved in meeting the procedural and substantive requirements of a partition suit are a powerful incentive for the parties to settle.
-If a receiver is appointed, the cost (paid for by the sales proceeds) can be substantial, even disastrous.
+If a receiver is appointed, the cost (paid for out of the sales proceeds) can be substantial, even disastrous.
 A surveyor and appraisers are often employed as well.
-Additionally, since sheriff sales do not as a rule obtain the best possible price for real property, the parties should carefully consider the advisability of reaching a settlement that avoids court involvement and provides for private sale of the property at the best available price.
+Additionally, since sheriff sales do not as a rule obtain the best possible price, the parties should carefully consider the advisability of reaching a settlement that avoids court involvement and provides for private sale of the property for better value.

 Caveat for Partition of Heirship Property

 The UPHPA provides an opportunity for heirs to be able to buy out the interest of the cotenant who is attempting to force the sale.
 If this approach fails, a court may evaluate the circumstances surrounding the property and who resides there in light of relevant sentimental, cultural, and historical factors—and then determine whether partition in kind or partition by sale is the appropriate remedy.
 If a sale is eventually ordered, the property must be listed with a real estate broker for its fair value, rather than going to a sheriff’s sale which usually results in a fire-sale price.
-As a result, investors pursuing forced partition of heirship property as an investment strategy now have more hoops through which to jump and are more likely to wind up paying a sum that is closer to the property’s true market value.
+As a result of the UPHPA, investors who pursue forced partition strategies now have more hoops through which to jump and are more likely to wind up paying a sum that is closer to the property’s true worth.

-Forced Sale Among Heirs for Payment of Texas
+Forced Sale Among Heirs for Payment of Taxes

-A related statute (Prop.
-Code 29.001 et seq.) allows an heir who has been paying taxes on heirship property (when the other heirs have not) to force a sale so long as the heir seeking the sale has paid taxes for at least three years in a five-year period, and has done so after demand on the other heirs and without reimbursement.
+Property Code Section 29.001 et seq. allows an heir who has been paying taxes on heirship property (when the other heirs have not) to force a sale so long as the heir seeking the sale has paid taxes for at least three years in a five-year period, and has done so after demand on the other heirs and without receiving reimbursement.

-Copyright © 2022 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+Copyright © 2024 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, www.LoneStarLandLaw.com.